-Line 32 - Nonbusiness interest income that you received is not taxed by Illinois.
+$\mbox{Line 32}$ - Nonbusiness interest income that you received is not taxed by Illinois.

 Business interest income that you received as part of a business conducted in Illinois is taxed by Illinois.
-If this income was received from both inside and outside Illinois, multiply the amount in Column A by the apportionment factor from Step 6, Line 3.
+If this income was received

+- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, multiply the amount in Column A by the apportionment factor from Step 6, Line 3.